 Medical anthropology, maternal mortality, hospital ethnography, and dignity in women's health care

-This is my personal website, which includes updates on my fieldwork, conference presentations and papers, publications, teaching, and critical responses to current events related to women's health and reproduction.
+This is my personal website, which includes updates on my research, collaborations, conference presentations and papers, publications, teaching, and critical responses to current events related to women's health and reproduction.